michal-h21/make4ht/README.md

 corresponding audio file.

 Filenames of the sub files corresponds to the chapter numbers, so they are not stable when a new chapter is added.
-It is possible to request file names interfered from the chapter titles using the `sec-filename` option for `tex4ht.sty`.
+It is possible to request filenames interfered from the chapter titles using the `sec-filename` option for `tex4ht.sty`.

 ### Available `map` options